-According to the BLS, job growth for cooks is projected to expand at an average rate of 4% between 2014 and 2024 (www.bls.gov).
+According to the BLS, job growth for cooks is projected to expand at a faster than average rate of 11% between 2018 and 2028 (www.bls.gov).
 This growth is based on the public's need for convenience and the growing number of options for dining out.
 Job opportunities were greatest for the formally trained, especially at hotels and restaurants.

 Professional cooks with extensive training and experience may go on to become personal chefs or restaurant owners, executive chefs or executive sous chefs.
 They sometimes become food service managers or cooking instructors.

 A professional cook tends to several duties that are typically learned on-the-job, though culinary experience must be attained through demonstrable expertise or postsecondary training.
 Some individuals may pursue formal training through a culinary program or institute in order to be more competitive in the job market.